False protagonist: Comics

-The webcomic Sleepless Domain introduces a team of five magical girl characters, initially presenting Tessa, the team leader, as the main protagonist.
+The webcomic Sleepless Domain introduces a team of five magical girl characters, initially presenting Tessa, the team leader, as the protagonist.
 In the second chapter, three of Tessa's teammates are killed in a battle with a powerful monster, and the fourth, Undine, is severely injured.
 Tessa sacrifices her powers to heal Undine, and the story shifts to focus on Undine as she struggles to cope with the loss of her friends.
 Tessa, now powerless, becomes a supporting character.